-The latest, most sophisticated cancer treatment system available, Elekta Versa HD, is now available at Mary Bird Perkins – Our Lady of the Lake Cancer Center.
+The latest, most sophisticated cancer treatment system available, Elekta Versa HD, is available at Mary Bird Perkins Cancer Center in Baton Rouge.
 Versa HD can significantly reduce treatment times and decrease the number of treatments, enhancing the patient experience.

 Additionally, Versa HD leverages the latest advances in technology to enable treatment of traditionally challenging cases.
 The system’s patented technology provides superior conformance to tumor size, shape and volume, allowing Cancer Center clinicians to administer higher dose rates in less time, which can enhance treatment effectiveness while protecting critical structures such as the heart, spine or bladder.
 With Versa HD’s more conformal treatments, it significantly limits normal tissue exposure and decreases side effects, which not only manages a patient’s cancer, but also minimizes the impact of treatment on their quality of life.

 For more information on Versa HD, please read our press release.